 I love the performing arts, and the people in the industry, so most of my articles are written about traditional and digital celebrities.

-It could just be me, owing to the fact that I am a member of Generation X who happened to also be an 80s teen...but it seems like the 1980s was especially ripe with soap opera divas.
+It could just be me, owing to the fact that I am a member of Generation X who also happened to be an 80s teen...but it seems like the 1980s were especially ripe with soap opera divas.